-96. Currently if, as a result of the area strategy process, the minister decides to close or merge a school, he or she is then required to fulfil the requirements of section 157 of the Act.
-This section sets out consultation requirements once a decision to close or merge a school has been made.
+96. Currently if, as a result of the area strategy process, the minister decides to close or merge a school, he or she is then required to fulfil the requirements of section 157 of

 17 RIS: Better supporting schools in difficulty, pg.
 11.